XRPLF/xrpl-dev-portal/docs/concepts/consensus-protocol/fee-voting.md

 Operators of [`rippled` validators](../../infrastructure/configuration/server-modes/run-rippled-as-a-validator.md) can set their preferences for the transaction cost and reserve requirements in the `[voting]` stanza of the `rippled.cfg` file.

-**Caution:** Insufficient requirements, if adopted by a consensus of trusted validators (>50%), could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.
+{% admonition type="warning" name="Caution" %}Insufficient requirements, if adopted by a consensus of trusted validators (>50%), could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.{% /admonition %}

 The parameters you can set are as follows: